BesoKakulia/amCharts-missing-geojsons/README.md

-# amCharts-missing-geojsons
-This repository contains several missing GeoJsons from "AmCharts" library.
+This repository contains several missing GeoJsons from "AmCharts maps" library.